The Banking Development District (BDD) Program

 • Banks and credit unions are a source of capital for mortgages, which increases home ownership and allows home improvement;

-• Banks and credit unions provide services that allow individuals to cash checks, pay bills, and transmit money more cheaply than other types of financial institutions, such as check cashers; and
+• Banks and credit unions provide services that allow individuals to cash checks, pay bills, and transmit money more cheaply than costly alternative financial service providers; and

 • Banks and credit unions help people create wealth through savings programs and other banking services.